Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ Hell yeah or no

-He argues we say yes to too much because each yes feels small.
+His take: we say yes to too much because each yes feels small and harmless.

-But every lukewarm yes quietly steals room from the rare thing you'd love.
+But every lukewarm yes quietly steals room from the rare thing you'd truly love.

 He started turning down lucrative speaking gigs that meant travel he dreaded.